 I'm on a cookie dough kick.
 Two recipes with raw cookie dough within 2 weeks.
-My readers have expressed their delight as my Chocolate Chip Cookie Dough Brownies but the real reason I made this cheesecake was that I wanted to eat it.
+My readers have expressed their delight at my Chocolate Chip Cookie Dough Brownies, but the real reason I made this cheesecake was that I wanted to eat it.
 It has been on my recipe idea list since last summer when I made Chocolate Chip Cookie Dough Ice Cream Sandwiches.

 How to Make No-Bake Cookie Dough Cheesecake

 Each layer is pretty simple to make.
 The big trick to this is using a springform pan to get pretty layers.
 But if you don't care about pretty layers and just want to eat cookie dough cheesecake, a deep-dish pie plate works too!